Cartels elude ‘saturation’ patrols, sow terror in Mexican border town

 JUAREZ, Mexico (Border Report) – The crime was so shocking it cried out for immediate response.

-Four used-car salesmen abducted in broad daylight from, their bruised and bloody bodies tossed near railroad tracks in the middle of the night.
+Four used-car salesmen abducted in broad daylight, their bruised and bloody bodies tossed near railroad tracks in the middle of the night.

 Two days later, a convoy of military and police vehicles snaked through traffic along the commercial strip where the abductions occurred.
 Officers with rifles at the ready stood atop 4-by-4 trucks while the soldiers set up a roadblock and more cops searched and questioned drivers.